Biological Weapons Convention: United States

+On 4 September 2001, in the weeks prior to the September 11 attacks and 2001 anthrax attacks, the New York Times published an article outlining three US Department of Defense or Intelligence Community biological weapons programs, Project Bacchus, Project Clear Vision, and Project Jefferson, which focused on both anthrax and technology from the Soviet biological weapons program.
+While the Bush administration argued all three projects were defensive and in compliance with the BWC, several international law scholars argued the BWC was violated on two grounds.
+The first ground was the exclusion of these classified projects from the US BWC confidence-building measure declarations.
+The second was that the aim of Clear Vision was to construct a functional biological agent-containing cluster munition, and that the BWC's ban on biological weapons munitions and delivery vehicles is absolute, not allowing for their construction under the cover of defensive research.

 A 2003 article published in Politics and the Life Sciences raised concerns about the compliance of the United States.
 Milton Leitenberg, James F. Leonard, and Richard Spertzel wrote that aspects of the U.S. biodefense program—particularly research conducted at the National Biodefense Analysis and Countermeasures Center—could be perceived as violating the BWC.
 The authors said that research on genetically modified pathogens, pathogen dispersal modeling, and "Red Teaming" activities, which simulate biothreat scenarios, resembled elements of past offensive biological weapons programs.
 The report questioned whether these activities, though carried out under the guise of defense, risked undermining the treaty’s prohibitions.

+By Russia

 In recent years, Russia has repeatedly alleged that the United States is supporting and operating biological weapons facilities in the Caucasus and Central Asia, in particular the Richard Lugar Center for Public Health Research in the Republic of Georgia.
 The U.S. Department of State called these allegations "groundless" and reaffirmed that "all U.S. activities (...) [were] consistent with the obligations set forth in the Biological Weapons Convention".
 Biological weapons expert Filippa Lentzos agreed that the Russian allegations are "unfounded" and commented that they are "part of a disinformation campaign".
 Similarly, Swedish biodefense specialists Roger Roffey and Anna-Karin Tunemalm called the allegations "a Russian propaganda tool".

 During the Russian invasion of Ukraine, the Russian Federation convened a Formal Consultative Meeting under Article V of the Convention to address outstanding questions concerning the operation of biological laboratories in Ukraine by the United States.
 The meeting did not reach a consensus.